Robin Williams documentary reveals the 'roller coaster of hope and despair' of his final days

 Robin Williams brought joy to countless fans as one of the world's funniest, most original comedians.
 But his final days were a "roller coaster of hope and despair," according to a trailer for new documentary film Robin's Wish, in which his widow and his colleagues examine the little-known brain disease revealed to be the source of his torment only after he died.

-Williams died by suicide in 2014 at the age of 63.
+Williams died by suicide exactly six years ago, on Aug.
+11, 2014, at the age of 63.
 In the film, those who knew him well call him a "genius" and a "warrior," but sensed "something eroding within him."
 After his death his family learned his anxiety and mental health strains were caused by neurodegenerative disorder Lewy Body Dementia.

 The film explores this condition and the pain it caused Williams.
 It's out on demand Sept.
 1, 2020.